 I’ve only had a few opportunities to try teas from Thailand.
 So, I’m using tea as a virtual plane ride to another country to learn more!

 I was pretty excited when Kelly from Atlas Tea Club asked if she could send me their Thailand tea box because she recalled I was interested in the country.
 She sent me a white (Gui Fei White), green (Golden Lily Green), and black (Honey Scent Black) tea to taste.
-Since I’ve been trying a range of white tea the last few months, so I wanted to see how this tasted compared to other countries.
+Since I’ve been trying a range of white tea over the last few months, so I wanted to see how this tasted compared to other countries.

 A few months ago, I tasted an Atlas Tea Club box from India.
 Like the last box, this package came with a standard postcard with a picture and general information about the country, one reusable muslin tea bag, and 10 recyclable/compostable filter bags.
 This box also arrived with a new additional index card with information about Thailand’s tea history.
 I thought this index card was a lovely addition as it tied back into the focus of the company which is catering “single-origin teas from around the world.”

 Based on the index card, tea was originally introduced to Thailand through cuttings from Taiwan in the 1960s and tea was heavily influenced by Taiwanese techniques.
 Tea production in Thailand is concentrated in the mountainous northern region of the country.
 The Gui Fei White tea was grown in such an area, Chiang Rai, which is 250 km from Yunnan, China, and has an altitude of 850 to 1200 metres.